-They Changed It, Now It Sucks: Others, particularly older fans of the original cartoon, loathe it for its ham-fisted attempts at parody, the overuse of cliché cartoon sight gags, and the entire Spin-Off Babies angle of the show, and/or Fred being turned into an almost-total idiot instead of being at least reasonably competent as in the earlier series.
+- They Changed It, Now It Sucks!: Several fans of the original cartoon loathe it for its ham-fisted attempts at parody, the overuse of cliché cartoon sight gags, the entire Spin-Off Babies angle of the show, and/or Fred being turned into an almost-total idiot instead of being at least reasonably competent as in the earlier series.

-Vindicated by History: This show was lambasted back in its day for its repetitive animation (especially seen in its dance montages), formulaic nature and for contributing to the trend of "babyfication"note making kid versions of popular '60s/'70s and earlier shows that was going on for cartoon franchises in the 1980s.
-Nowadays it's fondly remembered for being the first Scooby-Doo series to not take itself seriously by frequently lampshading and parodying the clichés and tropes of the original formula, paving the way for later incarnations.
+- Vindicated by History: This show was lambasted back in its day for its repetitive animation, formulaic nature and for contributing to the trend of "babyfication"note that was going on for cartoon franchises in the 1980s.
+Nowadays it's fondly remembered for being the one of the first Scooby-Doo series to not take itself seriously by frequently lampshading and parodying the clichés and tropes of the original formula, paving the way for later incarnations.